 Flying to addis ababa, am in the airport for 15 hours, just wondering if it is safe? and secondly if there is much to do whilst i am there?

 Emmalouise, anywhere in Africa poses problems for travellers.... that's the beauty of Africa.
-But Ethiopia is regarded as one of the safer destinations on th... read more »almost 2 years ago
+But Ethiopia is regarded as one of the safer destinations on th... read more »about 2 years ago

 How safe is it to go on a tour to the danakil depression and the erta ale volcano, and how can I get insured for this?